 Next, continue to compare providers.
 The direct competition of the insurer that denied you coverage are likely going to do the same, so you may want to steer away from them.

-How do I get life insurance following a benign tumor diagnosis?
+How do I get life insurance after a benign brain tumor diagnosis?

-What type of information will I need to provide about my benign brain tumor?
+What information will I need to provide about my benign brain tumor?